microsoft/vscode-dev-containers/containers/dapr-typescript-node/README.md

 3. Start VS Code, press <kbd>F1</kbd>, and select **Remote-Containers: Open Folder in Container...**
 4. Select the `containers/dapr-typescript-node-12` folder.
 5. After the folder has opened in the container, press <kbd>F5</kbd> to start the project.
 This will automatically run `npm install` and compile the source before starting it.
-6. Start the application with Dapr:

-    ```bash
-    $ cd test-project
-    $ npm run dapr
-    ```

-7. In a separate terminal, invoke the application via Dapr:
+6. In a separate terminal, invoke the application via Dapr:

     ```bash
     # Deposit funds to the account (creating the account if not exists)